 The school has restructured its leadership profile to focus on these priorities.
 Two Associate Principals, Lower School and Senior School, with the primary focus on improving academic performance, work with the school community to meet individual student potential and improve overall student results.
-Supporting these roles are two Academic Performance Managers.
-The Managers’ role is to provide strategic leadership aimed at monitoring and working more closely with individual students and their families to develop strategies for improvement.
+Supporting these roles are three Academic Performance Managers.
+The Managers’ roles are to provide strategic leadership aimed at monitoring and working more closely with individual students and their families to develop strategies for improvement.

 A student’s attitude, behaviour and effort has an important bearing on their own learning as well as the learning of others.

 Teachers are required to mark all students on the Department of Education’s attitude, behaviour and effort descriptors used in the formal reporting to parents.